-- A. Interpersonal dDiscussions and/or facilitated conversations Informal discussion/communication is highly encouraged for all individuals seeking a resolve to a conflict or concern.
+- A. Interpersonal discussions and/or facilitated conversations Informal discussion/communication is highly encouraged for all individuals seeking a resolve to a conflict or concern.
 Parties engage in open meaningful discussions in good faith and work with one another toward mutual resolution that is in the best interest of all involved.
 Addressing disagreements and differences directly with the individual with whom the conflict is occurring can be the most effective approach to solving a problem.
 Interpersonal discussions occur when parties involved in a dispute have one-on-one conversations in which both parties can reach mutual understanding and resolution.
-These discussions may take place over several conversations and may require or be improved by seeking assistance from a neutral party such as an Ombuds-ODHR representative or someone from a Regional Solution Center or EO/EREmployee Relations.
+These discussions may take place over several conversations and may require or be improved by seeking assistance from a neutral party such as an ODHR representative from a Regional Solution Center or EO/ER.
 This neutral party may further assist in the process by helping to facilitate the dialogue to ensure both parties have the opportunity to share perspectives, listen actively, and seek mutual understanding. - B. Discussions with Supervisor If, for any reason, the employee does not feel comfortable, would like assistance in raising the concern with the other party, or if interpersonal conversations have not been successful, the employee(s) may bring the concern to the attention of their supervisor or next level of supervision.
-Supervisors may assist in providing additional information about the issue at hand, provide a sounding board and feedback for employees attempting to resolve a difference, and can provide an alternative perspective on the circumstances and/or possible solutions.
+Supervisors may assist in providing additional information about the issue at hand, provide a sounding board and feedback for employees attempting to resolve a difference, and can provide an alternative perspective on the circumstances and/or possible solutions. - II.
+Formal Dispute Resolution Procedure Based upon the information provided, there may be sufficient reason to engage the formal dispute resolution process (i.e., mediation or grievance) in order to bring resolution to the issues presented.
+When such hearings or conferences are held during working hours, all employees whose presence is required shall be excused from their regular duties for the purpose of attending such hearings or conferences and be considered "on duty" for purposes of overtime, travel reimbursement, etc. - A. Mediation (Formal Dispute Resolution) Mediation is a process for full-time employees in which an internal or external third-party, neutral, trained professional assists parties to reach a mutually agreeable resolution to their dispute.
+This process is best utilized for resolving interpersonal disagreements and conflicts.